sfschen/velocileptors/README.md

 In addition there are a few supporting modules:

-(1) qfuncfft.py: a class to compute LPT kernels using 1d-ffts
+(1) qfuncfft.py: a class to compute PT kernels using 1d-ffts

-(2) spherical_bessel_transform.py and spherical_bessel_transform_fftw.py: two fftlog routines, one that uses fftw and the other numpy
+(2) spherical_bessel_transform.py and spherical_bessel_transform_fftw.py: two fftlog routines, one that uses numpy FFTs and the other fftw.

 (3) loginterp.py: a function for performing log-extrapolated interpolating functions.